*Jail Visitation will resume in a modified form on Tuesday, September 1st, 2020 *

 Visitors may place any amount of funds on an inmates account.

-Prescriptions, including corrective lenses and contacts, may be accepted during business or visitation hours.
+Prescriptions, including corrective lenses and contacts, may be accepted during business hours.